Miguel Terekhov: Early life

 Terekhov was born on August 22, 1928, in Montevideo, Uruguay.
 His mother, Antonia Rodriguez, was a Charrúa Indian, a people indigenous to Uruguay and southern Brazil.
 His father, Mikhail Terekhov, a former dancer, immigrated to Uruguay from Ukraine.
 At the age of 8 or 10 Miguel Terekhov watched a company perform in his hometown and knew he wanted to perform.
 He built up the courage to ask his father if he could take ballet class; this is when he learned that his father was a professional ballet dancer.
 Miguel's father taught him the basics of ballet dance until he began to train with a dancer who was with Diaghilev's company.
 Not long after he started dancing he was taken into the National Ballet of Uruguay.
-During Miguels time there he was still in high school and no one at school was aware of his dancing.
+During Miguel's time there he was still in high school and no one at school was aware of his dancing.
 A newspaper article lauded to his success with the company and his abilities were exposed to his classmates.
 Even with his new success his father would still rehearse with him in their family garage.

 The Original Ballet Russe of Colonel de Basil

 In 1942 the Original Ballet Russe of Colonel de Basil came to Uruguay and desperately needed male dancers for their season touring South America, so Miguel Terekhov joined the company at 14; never finishing high school.
 His parents had to give parental consent for a passport because he was so young.
 At 14 he did not know how to care for himself so the stage director Serge Grigoriev became like a father to him.
 Miguel was learning the rep for the company while already on tour, learning up to two ballets a day.
-His first year with the Ballets Russes he felt as if he was a part of history, with notable dancers coming before him like Michel Fokine, Léonide Massine, and Anna Pavlova.
+His first year with the Ballets Russe's he felt as if he was a part of history, with notable dancers coming before him like Michel Fokine, Léonide Massine, and Anna Pavlova.
 Miguel stayed with the Ballets Russes for 5 years.
 His time with the company ended in 1947 when they finished the American leg of their tour and were planning to make their way through Europe.
 Many company members had decided to stay in the United States and terminate their contracts with the Ballets Russes, Miguel did not want to see the demise of the company, with so many of the main dancers leaving, so he returned home to Montevideo for 2 years and danced with a company in Buenos Aires, Argentina.